rparak/RoLE/README.md

 # Kinematics_Lib

 This week ...
-Numerical inverse kinematics and quadratic inverse kinematics
+Numerical inverse kinematics and quadratic inverse kinematics, as well as the Neural Network IK.